patchkit-net/patchkit-launcher-qt/README.md

 * Mac OSX - it's placed in the Resources directory of bundle.
 * Linux - it's placed next to the launcher executable .

+## Log file

+Launcher produces a log file during it's execution named `Launcher-log.txt`.
+It's location depends on the platform

+* Windows - log file is located next to executable.
+* Mac OSX - log file is located in bundle `Resources` directory.
+* Linux - log file is located next to executable.

 ## Using Visual Studio as editor

 Install [Qt Visual Studio Add-in](https://visualstudiogallery.msdn.microsoft.com/c89ff880-8509-47a4-a262-e4fa07168408).